Pythia: Oracular procedure

-In the traditions associated with Apollo, the oracle only gave prophecies during the nine warmest months of each year.
+In the traditions associated with Apollo, the oracle gave prophecies during the nine warmest months of each year.
 During winter months, Apollo was said to have deserted his temple, his place being taken by his divine half-brother Dionysus, whose tomb was also within the temple.
 It is not known whether the Oracle participated with the Dionysian rites of the Maenads or Thyades in the Korykion cave on Mount Parnassos, although Plutarch informs us that his friend Clea was both a Priestess to Apollo and to the secret rites of Dionysus.
 The male priests seem to have had their own ceremonies to the dying and resurrecting god.
-Apollo was said to return at the beginning of spring, on the 7th day of the month of Bysios, his birthday.
+Apollo was said to return at the beginning of spring, on the seventh day of the month of Bysios, his birthday.
 This would reiterate the absences of the great goddess Demeter in winter also, which would have been a part of the earliest traditions.

 Once a month, thereafter, the oracle would undergo purification rites, including fasting, to ceremonially prepare the Pythia for communications with the divine.
 On the seventh day of each month, she would be led by two attended oracular priests, with her face veiled in purple.
 A priest would then declaim: